Law firm accuses Zynga of failing to disclose key data

 Its shares fell 3 percent to $2.91 in morning trading.

-(Reporting By Gerry Shih; Editing by Gerald E. McCormick, John Wallace and Andrew Hay)
+(Reporting by Gerry Shih; Editing by Gerald E. McCormick and John Wallace)